-You are not trying to be American but simply incorporating Filipino values that are important to you while honoring your children’s uniqueness.
+You are not trying to be (too) American but simply incorporating Filipino values that are important to you while honoring your child’s uniqueness.
 To start slowly, try these-

 1. Instead of saying , “be careful” harshly because in reality you don’t want to see your child hurt.

 TRY THIS: Say,” I need you to be careful because mommy/daddy feels hurt when you get hurt. “ You’re simply explaining what might appear to your child as pure harshness in your response.

 2. Instead of saying, “be careful” 20x in the playground.